kzapalac/AML_Final_Project/README.md

 # AML_Final_Project
-We participate in the Kaggle Competition titled “Child Mind Institute–Problematic Internet Use.”
+We participated in the Kaggle Competition titled “Child Mind Institute–Problematic Internet Use.”
 This repository contains all of our code used to explore, proces, and model the data.

 File descriptions: